top of page

 • A Party Fence Wall

-The Party Wall Act covers more than just the aforementioned Party Walls, it also relates to "adjacent excavations" that is the process of digging holes or trenches in your land within certain distances of your neighbours structure(s).
+The Party Wall Act covers more than just the aforementioned Party Walls, it also relates to "adjacent excavations" which is the process of digging holes or trenches in your land within certain distances of your neighbours' structure(s).
 These structures can be anything from a garden wall, a shed, a garage, a pool house or their main property.
 And the distances can be up to 6 metres.
 This includes residential, commercial and industrial structures.

 The information below should help clear up any questions but feel free to call or contact us for free advice.

-A party wall is a partition wall that divides two or more properties.
-The party wall will be under shared ownership with your neighbour or neighbours.
+A Party Wall is a partition wall that divides two or more properties.
+The Party Wall will be under shared ownership with your neighbour or neighbours.
 Some typical examples include the dividing wall between two semi-detached properties, the dividing walls between terraced properties and the dividing wall between one or more different owners’ garages.

-If you are planning on carrying out building work that will involve cutting into (a steel perhaps) or cutting away from (removing a chimney for example) a party wall, you are required by law to serve a valid party wall notice to all adjoining owners.
+If you are planning on carrying out building work that will involve cutting into (a steel perhaps) or cutting away from (removing a chimney for example) a Party Wall, you are required by law to serve a valid Party Wall Notice to all adjoining owners.
 A loft conversion or chimney removal are two very common examples.

 What is a Party Wall?